jpaquim/psycle/trunk/cpsycle/readme.txt

 Visual studio: Player Project Settings/Debugging/Command Line Options add
        filename.psy

-Linux: Since the posix psycle plugin makefiles are out of date it use is very limited, but to build:
+Linux: At the moment only an alsa driver for linux exists.
+Since the posix psycle plugin makefiles are out of date it use is very limited, but to build:

 go to cpsycle/player
 run: make